tobbbe/authur/README.md

 ```

 ## Get token
-Will refresh automagiclly and queue incoming getToken()'s while refreshing.
+Returns a valid token if possible.
+Will automagiclly refresh if needed.

 ```javascript
 const token = await auth.getToken()